-Due to COVID-19 and social distancing requirements, we are offering special timed, indoor tours for a maximum of 10 people, Wednesday through Sunday.
-Cost for these timed, indoor tours is included with admission, but pre-registration is required by calling the site.
-Please arrive at least 10 minutes prior to your tour start time to avoid losing your place on the tour.
+Due to COVID-19 and social distancing requirements, we are offering special timed, indoor tours for a limited number of people daily, Wednesday through Sunday.
+Cost for these timed, indoor tours is included with site admission, but pre-registration is required by calling the site.
 The schedule is as follows:

 Guided tours of buildings